 Research, Scholarship, Creative Work in Progress

-Co-editor of a special volume of Source: Notes in the History Of Art, 36, nos.
+Source: Notes in the History Of Art, 36, nos.
 3-4 (Spring/Summer 2017).
 A double volume dedicated to Paul Barolsky (Commonwealth Professor of Art History, University of Virginia).
 Eds.
 April Oettinger & Karen Goodchild.

 “Vision, Voluptas, and the Poetics of Water in Lorenzo Lotto’s Venus and Cupid” Receptions of Antiquity and Constructions of Gender in Renaissance Art, ed.
 Alison Poe and Marice Rose (Leiden: Brill, 2015): 230-263.

 “The Lizard in the Study: Landscape and Otium in Lorenzo Lotto’s Portrait of a Young Man (c.
 1530),” Artibus et Historiae, 65.33 (2012): 115-125.

 “The Hypnerotomachia Poliphili: Art and Play in a Renaissance Romance,” The Journal of Word and Image, 27.1 (2011): 15-30.